|HEAD FOOTBALL COACH

 - Salary: $550,000

-- Greg Brown is in his first year coaching Auburn’s secondary
+- Greg Brown is in his second year coaching Auburn’s secondary

 - A 36-year coaching veteran, Brown comes to Auburn from Missouri where he spent the last year coaching cornerbacks, where the Tigers tied for the SEC lead in interceptions in the regular season